 Many expats find themselves worrying about their arrival to the Kingdom.
 The first flight into Saudi-Arabia and the initial shock experienced at the airports can be eased a bit by this simple guide!

 When boarding the plane at the country of origin, the passenger should have his/her entry visa at hand.
 The dates on the visa are in Arabic letters and they’ve used the Hijri calendar.
-Sometimes the airport personnel will not be familiar with either Arabic letters or Hijri calender.
-To avoid frustration among yourself and other passengers, it’s a good idea to find out beforehand where the dates are located and what it correlates to in the Gregorian calender.
+Sometimes the airport personnel will not be familiar with either Arabic letters or Hijri calendar.
+To avoid frustration among yourself and other passengers, it’s a good idea to find out beforehand where the dates are located and what it correlates to in the Gregorian calendar.

 Remember not to check in any of the forbidden items.

 The list seems very strict but with common sense and making sure you don’t have anything offensive (who would bring firearms to Saudi anyways) you will be fine.

 Most importantly and what the officers on arrival will be searching foreigners for are alcohol and products containing alcohol (watch out for liquor in chocolates and vanilla extract), alcohol manufacturing devices, porn of any kind, (bare in mind the Saudi officer’s idea of porn might be your collection of Entourage DVDs which he might confiscate) pork products, gambling stuff and some religious items.

 Contrary to common beliefs, it’s perfectly fine for first time arrivals to bring in a Bible for their private use but it’s not allowed to bring in many copies.
 They will suspect you are going to start proselytizing.
 People do bring in small Christmas trees ( which are perceived as a religious item) and other such items but don’t attempt to do it the first time you arrive.
 All personal medications that fall under the narcotics category should have a doctor’s prescription to go with them.